ganelson/inform/resources/Documentation/Writing with Inform.md

 For more on good titling practice, see [Title and authorship].

-### Give your extension a semantic version.
+### Give your extension a version number.

-Be strict about this.
-You can give an extension a version number on its opening line:
+While it is still legal Inform to write an extension with no declared version number, this is very unwise for anything which might be used by anyone other than the author.
+A good extension should always begin by giving its current version number in the opening words, like so:

 	Version 9 of Locksmith by Emily Short begins here.